Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 For more information visit https://linuxhint.com/pulse_audio_sounds_ubuntu/

 Library's that are used by the class.
-To install, use the following.
+You must install the following.

 ```
 sudo apt update